andriipanchuk/KCNA_Practice/README.md

 <summary> :small_blue_diamond: 1.
 What is a Kubernetes Service?</summary>
 <br>

-a.
-A container runtime that manages pods
+1. A container runtime that manages pods
-b.
-A way to expose a set of pods as a network service
+2. A way to expose a set of pods as a network service
-c.
-A Kubernetes add-on that provides log aggregation and search
+3. A Kubernetes add-on that provides log aggregation and search
-d.
-A tool for automatically scaling pods based on resource usage
+4. A tool for automatically scaling pods based on resource usage

-Answer: b
+Answer: 2

 </details>